rtcharity/academic-kickstart/content/team/staff.md

   <b>Junior Research Analyst</b><br>
 </p>

-  Neil is a junior research analyst at Rethink Priorities.
+  Neil is a Junior Research Analyst at Rethink Priorities.
 He also volunteers for Charity Entrepreneurship and Animal Charity Evaluators.
 Before joining RP, Neil worked as a data manager for an online voter platform and has an academic background in Political Science.
   <br>